Ming-DeMers/CSA-Website/design-plan/design-journey.md

 "nancy, second year info sci major at cornell"

-1. What cultural clubs have you heard about on campus at Cornell?
+2.What cultural clubs have you heard about on campus at Cornell?
 How did you hear about these clubs?

 "csa, cva, kasa, hksa. thru word of mouth mostly, and instagram repost stores"

-2. When you're looking for information about these clubs where would you look?
+3.When you're looking for information about these clubs where would you look?

 "i usually go on instagram for information"

-3. What kind of information regarding the club would you be interested in finding?
+4.What kind of information regarding the club would you be interested in finding?

 "how to join, the events they host, images of their past events"